 These will define your needs, and if you keep them in mind you'll avoid wasting energy on platforms that aren't for you.
 Without further ado, here's a roundup of the key facts:

-You probably have a Facebook personal account, and so it's probably the first platform that came to mind.
+You probably have a Facebook personal account, so it's probably the first platform that came to mind.
 Facebook is one of the best platforms out there for paid advertising (along with hip sibling Instagram.)
-The in-depth targeting options make paid campaigns really worth it.
-But if you don't pay up, you're very unlikely to even reach all the people liking your page.
+The in-depth targeting options make paid campaigns really worth it - but if you don't pay up, you're very unlikely to even reach the people liking your page.